-Brian Albrecht ’14 (Economics of Public Policy) offers both a normative and a positive view
+Blog post for AIER by Brian C. Albrecht ’14 (Economics of Public Policy)

 Brian Albrecht is a PhD candidate at the University of Minnesota and a graduate of the Barcelona GSE Master’s Program in Economics of Public Policy, as well as a past editor of the Barcelona GSE Voice.
 He is also a contributor to the Sound Money Project, a blog from the American Institute for Economic Research (AIER).

 In a recent post, Brian talks about a recent paper by Barcelona GSE professors Davide Debortoli, Jordi Galí, and Luca Gambetti, “On the Empirical (Ir)Relevance of the Zero Lower Bound Constraint.”
 He writes: